 Source: Pensions UK

-The new figures are published as The Pensions Commission is actively considering whether minimum rates of saving within automatic enrolment schemes need to rise in the future.
+The new figures are published as government-backed Pensions Commission is actively considering whether minimum rates of saving within automatic enrolment schemes need to rise in the future.

 Many employers contribute well above legal minimums on their own initiative, but Pensions UK wants to see more action by employers to help fix the retirement savings gap – by making sure they are keeping people enrolled and where possible offering matching contributions above minimum levels.